Nutrition

 About the Author

-Shannon Clark is a certified personal trainer who holds a degree in Exercise Science.
-She has been writing about health and fitness for the last nine years across numerous websites and helping others both online and in-person achieve their fat loss goals.
+Shannon Clark is a certified personal trainer with a degree in Exercise Science.
+For the past nine years, she has been writing about health and fitness on numerous websites and helping others achieve their fat loss goals both online and in person.